terraform-provider-openstack/terraform-provider-openstack/website/docs/r/lb_member_v2.html.markdown

 * `monitor_port` - (Optional) An alternate protocol port used for health monitoring a backend member.
   Available only for Octavia

+* `backup` - (Optional) Boolean that indicates whether that member works as a backup or not.
+Available only for Octavia >= 2.1.

 ## Attributes Reference

 The following attributes are exported: